+- E343 Building a Brighter Future: Business Leadership in Education

 - C261 Events: Strategy and Operations

 - C270 Effective Government Affairs Programs

 - C360 Culture of Innovation

-- C441 Industry Forecast
+- C441 Industry Trends

 E244 Using Data to Grow and Sustain Your Organization

 The flow of knowledge is a competitive advantage.
 This course explores a people-first and principle-centered approach to leverage knowledge in nonprofits.